-I love it when a long time friend asks me to come for a visit in another state that I have never visited.
-It is even better when she entices you with a concert and a state full of delicious food.
-Although I had been to several states in the Upper Midwest, I had never dipped into Michigan and was excited to check out this state, visit my friend, see Depeche Mode and eat great food.
+I love it when a long time friend asks me to come for a visit in another state, that I have never been to.
+It is even better when she entices you with a concert, and a state full of delicious food.
+Although I had been to several states in the Upper Midwest, I had never dipped into Michigan, and was excited to check out this state, visit my friend, see Depeche Mode, and eat great food.

 From eating a rectangle pizza at one of the best pizzerias in the nation to noshing on donuts at a food festival in Kalamazoo, my “What I ate in MICHIGAN – A Food Journal”.

 Lansing, Michigan– My first meal in Michigan was at Eastside Fish Fry & Grill, which was featured on ‘Diners, Drive-Ins & Dives’.
 I was going by my list of top things to eat in Michigan, and a traditional fish fry of local lake fish was on the list.
 Eastside Grill is also a fresh fish market, and serves a full menu of a variety of seafood, steak, chicken, and even a “Guy Fieri Hard Times Special.”

 Since I was interested in the fresh local lake fish, I ordered the Yellow Lake Perch that was coated in corn meal, and then deep fried.
 It was very tasty and fresh, plus the side of fries and fried pickles were delicious.
 Great fish and chips inside a low-key fish market!

 For restaurant information, please visit Eastside Fish Fry & Grill.

 Lansing, Michigan– While I was at Eastside Fish Fry & Grill, I overheard a few patrons talk about the duck fat fries at The Cosmos restaurant in town.
 Of course my ears perked up, and I looked it up right away.
 Then I bookmarked it for one of my meals in Lansing.